cwa153/Sudoku-Game-Classic-Puzzle-Built-with-HTML-CSS-JavaScript/README.md

 # Hangman-Game-Classic-Word-Guessing-with-JavaScript
-The Hangman Game is a classic word-guessing challenge recreated with HTML, CSS, and JavaScript.
+The Hangman Game is a classic word-guessing challenge recreated with HTML, CSS, and JavaScript.Players try to guess a hidden word by suggesting letters within a limited number of attempts.
+This web-based version features interactive gameplay, dynamic word generation, and responsive visual feedback.
+JavaScript handles game logic and user interaction, while HTML and CSS create an engaging and intuitive interface.
+Perfect as a beginner-friendly project to practice DOM manipulation, event handling, and basic game mechanics.